rur/treetop/README.markdown

     | <div id="content">...</… |        | <div id="content">...</… |
     |__________________________|        |__________________________|

-_Example of a basic hierarchy showing content A and B sharing the same 'base' template_
+_Basic example of a page hierarchy showing content A and B sharing the same 'base' template_

-The code below extends this example.
-It binds the routes `"/content_a"` and `"/content_b"` with two handlers that share the same base, nav and sidebar templates.
+The code below is an extension of this example.
+It binds the routes `"/content_a"` and `"/content_b"` with two handlers that share the same "base", "nav" and "sidebar" templates.

     base := treetop.NewView("base.html", BaseHandler)
     nav := base.NewSubView("nav", "nav.html", NavHandler)